solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/guns.md

 * Right click > Left Click > Right Click
 Caution: Left click > Drop and Left click > Right Click may be less accurate, better for distraction shots than for trying to shoot an NPC in the head.

-Also see Stored Shot below.
+Also see Stored Shot below for another option to snap shoot with no risk of stutter.

 ## Stored Shot